Regional Registration Info

 Entry fee per group postmarked after December 15th:

-Groups registering for a WGI Event will receive participant passes for all performing members plus ten additional passes for all preliminaries and semi-finals contests only.
+Groups registering for a WGI Event will receive participant passes for all performing members plus ten additional passes for prelims, semi-finals and finals..
 Two of the ten additional passes will provide front-side seating at Regional Events.
-Reduced rate non-finalist tickets will be available for purchase separately (performing members plus ten additional).
-Only the finalists receive finals passes.

 Groups requiring additional passes have the option to purchase a “PLUS” Pass.
 Following is the pricing for the various “PLUS” Passes along with how many additional passes each provide: